 Candidates for scar revision surgery have concerns about the appearance of a scar and/or functional problems due to a scar they have developed from a previous surgery or trauma.

 Most candidates for scar revision surgery range in age from late teens to 80s.
 A consultation is recommended to determine candidacy for the procedure, because there may be factors that preclude this procedure for certain individuals.
 Reasonable expectations must be established about what scar revision surgery can and cannot accomplish as with all plastic surgery procedures.
+As with all facial plastic surgery procedures, results can vary.

 Recovery from scar revision surgery is specific to the individual.
 The duration of recovery will vary from person to person.
 The average recovery time for a scar revision procedure is 7 to 14 days for most individuals.
 Sutures (stitches) are typically removed between days 5 and 14 after surgery, depending on the location and extend of the procedure.